adfresca/sdk-unity/README.md

 }
 ```

-**GetSignedUserId()** method will return a user_id for a signed-in user, guest_id for a signed-in guest user, or a device identifier for a guest user without guest_id.
+**GetSignedUserId()** method will return a user_id for a signed-in user, a guest_id for a signed-in guest user, or a device identifier for a guest user without guest_id.
 You can use this method to test your codes.

 ### In-App Messaging